 It’s Important to know more about the common types of wildlife diseases if you live near wooded areas, often take part in outside activities, own pets, or even work with animals.
-Infectious diseases carried by wild animals can be dispersed to both pets and humans.
+Infectious diseases carried by wild animals can be transferred to both pets and humans.
 These are known as zoonotic diseases, and there are more than 150 known to exist.
-Carry on reading to learn about 3 unique zoonotic diseases which are often carried and spread by shared North American wildlife.
+Carry on reading to learn about 3 unique zoonotic diseases which are often carried and spread by North American wildlife.

 It is caused by a viral agent known as Rhabdovirus, And it is transmitted via animal bite, which makes it possible for the infected saliva to put in the victim’s blood flow.
-Symptoms vary and slowly get worse as the disease progresses, but frequent symptoms often include fever, malaise, confusion, disorientation, muscle fatigue, convulsions, excessive drooling, panting, and eventually, death.
+Symptoms vary and slowly get worse as the disease progresses, but frequent symptoms often include fever, confusion, disorientation, muscle fatigue, convulsions, excessive drooling, panting, and eventually, death.

-For Animals, Rabies is nearly always fatal; once the disease has developed, there is absolutely no treatment or cure for cats or dogs.
+For Animals, Rabies is almost always fatal; once the disease has developed, there is absolutely no treatment or cure for cats or dogs.
 On the other hand, humans rarely die from Rabies since there are treatments available for people who are bitten by a rabid animal.
 Typical carriers include raccoons, coyotes, foxes, bats, and skunks.

-Most human cases of Leptospirosis are light, and some People don’t reveal signs of the infection at all.
+Most human cases of Leptospirosis are light, and some People don’t show signs of the infection at all.
 However, if left untreated, Leptospirosis may cause meningitis, which is a condition that causes the tissue membranes around the brain to swell.
 And this can be fatal.
 Treatment for humans and pets generally includes antibiotics, salt and glucose solution infusions, and in severe cases, dialysis.

 Raccoon roundworm goes by several names, and it’s not exclusively carried and spread from raccoons.
 Scientifically, it is called Baylisascaris Procyonis.
 These are basically worms that penetrate the skin and localize in an area close to the surface, causing inflammation, redness, itchiness, and pain.
 Transmission happens when the eggs of the parasite are ingested.
 They enter the intestinal track and migrate throughout the organs, towards the epidermis.